When to Use TypedDict vs Dataclasses in Python: A Type-Safe Decision Guide

 Runtime Overhead & Instantiation Costs

 TypedDict adds zero runtime overhead.
-It functions purely as compile-time metadata for static analyzers. dataclasses generate __init__, __repr__, and __eq__ methods at import time.
+It functions purely as compile-time metadata for static analyzers — at runtime, a TypedDict value is simply a plain dict. dataclasses generate __init__, __repr__, and __eq__ methods at class definition time and instantiate real objects.

-High-throughput pipelines feel this difference immediately.
+High-throughput pipelines feel this difference.
 Async workers processing thousands of events per second avoid object allocation penalties with TypedDict.
-Dataclass instantiation consumes CPU cycles and increases memory footprint.
+Dataclass instantiation consumes CPU cycles and increases memory footprint proportional to the number of instances.

-Serialization latency compounds in event loops.
-Routing raw dictionaries through TypedDict annotations bypasses constructor overhead.
-Convert to dataclasses only when business logic requires method attachment or strict validation.
+Routing raw dictionaries through TypedDict annotations bypasses constructor overhead entirely.
+Convert to dataclasses only when business logic requires method attachment or strict validation semantics.

 Handling Optional Keys & Default Values

-Legacy codebases often misuse total=False to mark all keys optional.
-This breaks strict type narrowing.
-Python 3.11+ introduces typing.NotRequired for precise optional key typing.
+Legacy codebases often misuse total=False to mark all keys optional, which breaks strict type narrowing.
+Python 3.11 introduced typing.NotRequired for precise optional key typing.
 Use typing_extensions for Python 3.10 compatibility.

 dataclasses handle defaults via field(default=...) or field(default_factory=...).
-Static checkers flag missing required keys at compile time.
-Runtime behavior differs significantly when payloads arrive incomplete.
+Static checkers flag missing required fields at call sites.

 from typing import TypedDict, NotRequired